Mexican–American War: U.S. expansionism

 The United States' 1803 Louisiana Purchase resulted in an undefined border between Spanish colonial territories and the U.S. Some of the boundary issues between the U.S. and Spain were resolved with the Adams-Onís Treaty of 1818.
 U.S. negotiator John Quincy Adams wanted clear possession of East Florida and establishment of U.S. claims above the 42nd parallel, while Spain sought to limit U.S. expansion into what is now the American Southwest.
 The U.S. sought to purchase territory from Mexico, starting in 1825, in order to settle some of these issues.
 U.S. President Andrew Jackson made a sustained effort to acquire northern Mexican territory, with no success.

 Historian Peter Guardino states that in the war "the greatest advantage the United States had was its prosperity."
-With the Industrial Revolution across the Atlantic increasing the demand for cotton for textile factories, there was a large external market of a valuable commodity produced by enslaved African-American labor in the southern states.
+With the Industrial Revolution across the Atlantic increasing the demand for cotton for textile factories, there was a large external market for cotton produced by enslaved African-American labor in the southern states.
 This demand helped fuel expansion into northern Mexico.
 Although there were political conflicts in the U.S., they were largely contained by the framework of the constitution and did not result in revolution or rebellion by 1846, but rather by sectional political conflicts.
 Northerners in the U.S. sought to develop the country's existing resources and expand the industrial sector without expanding the nation's territory.
 The existing balance of sectional interests would be disrupted by the expansion of slavery into new territory.
 The Democratic Party, to which President Polk belonged, in particular strongly supported expansion.

+Historian Rachel John argues that Americans and the United States government viewed this opportunity through an ideological lens.
+As a new nation seen as an experiment, the United States sought to gain prestige and demonstrate its power.
+Mexico's failure to control its territory—such as its inability to maintain control over Texas—made it vulnerable and viewed as a target.
+With a stronger military capability, the United States was in a position of power, enabling it to fulfill these ideological goals.

+The historian Peter Guardino argues racial and gender-based stereotypes against the Mexicans, such as them being displayed as more feminine compared to the American's sense of masculinity and superiority over the Mexicans contributed to the war and the ideals of American expansionism.